fgeorges/mlproj/README.md

 - new command `help` to display help about other commands
 - new command `load` to load data on databases
+- new command `mlcp` to invoke MLCP with info from the environment files
 - new command `test` to run tests from command line
 - new command to install a XAR/XAW file
 - new command to install a XAR/XAW from CXAN